We Fight for Your Rights

 Get Legal Help from a Workers’ Compensation Lawyer in South Jersey.
 Our Law Firm Is Here for You

 Whether you got hurt on a construction site, or you slipped and fell in your office’s parking lot, you are likely entitled to workers’ compensation benefits.
-Protect your legal rights by speaking to New Jersey workers’ compensation attorneys who can help.
+Protect your legal rights by speaking to South Jersey workers’ compensation attorneys who can help.

-Our South Jersey legal team has recovered millions of dollars for our clients.
+Rosner Law Offices, P.C. has recovered millions of dollars for our clients.
 If you need to file a workers’ compensation claim, or your workers’ compensation claim has been denied, you need the help and advice of experienced attorneys.
 Do not wait to speak to a lawyer about your case.
 We will walk you through the workers’ compensation claim process and help you protect your legal rights.

 - Former Client